Looking after our trees

 Our tree team

-Our ‘in house’ tree team will be carrying out the work, along with support from trusted local arboriculturists.
-Specialist equipment, in the form of an ultrasound tomograph and microdrill, will enable us to monitor, plan and protect all our trees, ensuring that we can manage them effectively, keeping them healthy as long as possible and able to confidently assess when and if they are at the end of their lives through disease or decay or when they represent a health and safety risk.
+Our team use trusted local arboriculturalists to carry out any work.
+Specialist equipment, in the form of an ultrasound tomograph and microdrill, enable us to monitor, plan and protect all our trees, ensuring that we can manage them effectively, keeping them healthy as long as possible and able to confidently assess when and if they are at the end of their lives through disease or decay or when they represent a health and safety risk.

 Our tree replacement policy